 Never forget Professor Sir David Mackay

-The late Professor Sir David Mackay, (former chef scientific advisor of the Department of Energy and Climate Change), in a final interview before his untimely death in 2016 at the age of 48, said that the concept of powering a developed country such as the UK with Weather Dependent Renewable energy was:
+The late Professor Sir David Mackay, (former chef scientific advisor of the Department of Energy and Climate Change and brilliant Physicist), in a final interview before his untimely death a few days later, in 2016 at the age of 48, said that the concept of powering a developed country such as the UK with Weather Dependent Renewable energy was:

 “an appalling delusion”.

 Weather Dependent Renewable Energy depends on capturing essentially dilute and very variable sources of power.
 Weather Dependent Renewables are thus both capital and maintenance expensive and inevitably unreliable.
 Weather Dependent Renewables are universally more expensive than the conventional alternatives of Nuclear power or Gas-firing.

 At the time he also said:

 “there’s so much delusion, it’s so dangerous for humanity that people allow themselves to have such delusions, that they are willing to not think carefully about the numbers, and the reality of the laws of physics and the reality of engineering….humanity does need to pay attention to arithmetic and the laws of physics.”

 and later in the same interview he said that:

 “if it is possible to get through the winter with low CO2 Nuclear and possibly with Carbon Capture and Storage there is no point in having any Wind or Solar power in the UK generation mix.